July 16, 2025, 1:02 pm | Read time: 4 minutes

 1. Overloading the Washing Machine Drum

-It seems logical to fill the drum as much as possible to make a wash cycle worthwhile.
+One might think it’s efficient to load the drum as full as possible to make a cycle worthwhile.
 However, this is a mistake because an overloaded drum can throw the washing machine off balance.
 Additionally, clothes will be soaking wet after washing, as the spin cycle is also disrupted by an overloaded drum.

 This also applies if the drum is underloaded.
 It’s best to check the machine’s manual for the maximum load capacity.
 Generally, it’s recommended to fill the drum about three-quarters full.